 An “AW” is assigned when a student is administratively withdrawn from a course.
 The reason for such a withdrawal could be financial, disciplinary, non-attendance/non-participation, inadequate attendance/inadequate participation, or extenuating circumstances (see Class Attendance/Participation below).
 Students who have not attended or participated in class prior to the end of the refund period may be administratively withdrawn due to non-attendance.
-During the last quarter of the regular term, the assignment of the AW is the responsibility of the instructor of the class; however, in emergency situations, the AW may be assigned by the appropriate Associate Dean.
+The assignment of the AW is the responsibility of the instructor of the class; however, in emergency situations, the AW may be assigned by the appropriate School Dean.
 The time during which a student may be administratively withdrawn extends from the end of the schedule adjustment period through the last day of classes.
 This policy will be adjusted proportionately to fit any other term.

 An “AU” - Assigned when a student is not seeking to obtain course credit.
 Students must meet curricular and proficiency requirements and must obtain the instructor’s approval by completing the Audit Form and submitting it to the Enrollment Services Office.
 The time in which a student may change from credit to audit is the same as the student withdrawal period.
 A student may change from audit to credit only during the schedule adjustment period for the term.
 This option is not available to Financial Aid students.
 See Audit of a Course .